quietui/quiet/docs/docs/components/checkbox.md

 ### Styling validation

-You can style valid and invalid text fields using the `:valid` and `:invalid` pseudo classes.
+You can style valid and invalid checkboxes using the `:valid` and `:invalid` pseudo classes.

 ```html {.example}
 <form action="about:blank" method="get" target="_blank" class="checkbox__validation-pseudo">